-It’s hard to miss Adelaide Central Market’s newest addition.
+It’s hard to miss one of Adelaide Central Market’s most unique offerings.

-Popping with colour and offering up a captivating display of sweet treats, The Turkish Delight opened last week, selling traditional, handmade Turkish delight.
+Popping with colour and offering up a captivating display of sweet treats, The Turkish Delight opened in late 2018, selling traditional, handmade Turkish delight.

 Opened by mother and son duo Mona and Mohammed Hassan, The Turkish Delight’s story actually started over in Melbourne with Mohammed’s sister Naheda.